-This Honey Baked Chicken Drumsticks is not just easy to prepare, it is absolutely delicious!
+Honey Baked Chicken Drumsticks are not just easy to prepare, they are absolutely delicious!

-Since everyone has their own personal foods they either eat or are avoiding, I have a couple simple alternative ingredient options listed after the recipe.
+Since everyone has their own personal foods they either eat or are avoiding, I have included variations following the recipe.

-Dark meat is also higher in selenium, zinc, taurine, several B vitamins, Vitamins A and K, and taurine ~ an important anti-inflammatory amino acid found abundantly in heart muscle, and in the brains.
-Taurine in the diet has been found to improve these respective organs, including regulation of blood pressure, health nerve function, improved vision, and cognitive function.
+Dark meat is also higher in selenium, zinc, taurine, several B vitamins, Vitamins A and K, and taurine ~ an important anti-inflammatory amino acid found abundantly in heart muscle, and the brain.
+Taurine in the diet has been found to improve these respective organs, including regulation of blood pressure, and improved vision, and nerve and cognitive function.

 The skin is a good source of monounsaturated fats.
 The skin and tendons contain collagen, which is excellent for the health of your own skin, hair, eyes, and joints.
 Using the chicken thighs and chicken drumsticks, or other parts of a chicken or turkey to make bone broth is an excellent way to boost the collagen in your diet.

 So, with all these health benefits, enjoy this Easy Honey Baked Chicken Drumsticks recipe.

 Don't forget to eat the delicious, crispy skin, and save those bones for bone broth!